 Whatever your ambitions, we’re here to help you to achieve them.
 We’ll support you to identify the skills you’re learning during your course, find your strengths and secure practical experience so that when it comes to applying for jobs or further study you’ll feel confident in standing out from the crowd.
 We’ve created the Northampton Employment Promise because we are so confident that if you focus on your studies and complete one of our awards you’ll be highly employable by the time you graduate.
 Putting you in a great position to secure employment or continue your studies.

 Teaching methods include lectures, seminars, tutorials, assessed role plays, independent and group work.
 We encourage you to actively engage with seminars and groups discussions to apply your learning to different scenarios.
-Practical work will represent an important component of your course in each of the three years of study.
+Practical work will represent an important component of our degree in policing throughout each of the three years of study.

 Taught sessions are usually between two or three hours per module per week.
 Pre-reads are provided for most sessions and you should arrive prepared, having already read the assigned texts so that you can maximise your understanding.

-Assessment is varied and consists of presentations, essays, assignments, skills labs, practical exercises, reports, reflective accounts and video presentations, exams and multiple choice tests.
+Assessment for the professional policing degree is varied and consists of presentations, essays, assignments, skills labs, practical exercises, reports, reflective accounts and video presentations, exams and multiple choice tests.
 These reflect the National Occupational Standards for the Police Service and the Initial Police Learning and Development Programme.
 If you choose to take alternative placements you will be assessed against relevant appropriate standards.

 You can practice real life scenarios in one of our specialist facilities.
 For interview training, there is a purpose-built interview rooms and a realistic custody suite as well as mock flat with one way mirrors.

 In addition, we are one of only few universities in the country that have fully functioning Hydra simulation room used for immersive learning.
 Hydra is a sophisticated piece of technology that is used to simulate the reality of critical incident management.